KatharinaXeniaKufieta/neighborhood-map/src/README.md

 ## Features

-Using Knockout.js for data binding and Google Maps this project incorporates several API
+Using Knockout.js for data binding and Google Maps this project incorporates several APIs to produce a map with location data for Las Vegas.

+## Requirements/dependencies

+- Bootstrap
+- jQuery
+- Knockout.js
+- Google Maps
+- Node/grunt for distribution